innotrade/enapso-graphdb-client/README.md

 - [**ENAPSO Command Line Interface for Graph Databases**](https://github.com/innotrade/enapso-graphdb-admin): To easily perform numeropus scriptable convenience operations on graph databases

  Any questions and suggestions are welcome.

-**The following demo require a running GraphDB 8.x/9.x instance on localhost at port 7200.
-The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.
-While creating new repository select the ruleset RDFS-Plus (Optimized).**
-Get the latest version of GraphDB for free at https://www.ontotext.com/products/graphdb/.

-enapso Apache Jena Fuseki2 Client for Node.js

-Node.js client for fuseki to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in Node.js applications.
-The client implements the handling of prefixes, a convenient error handling and an optional transformation of SPARQL result bindings to CSV and TSV files as well as to JSON resultsets that can easily be processed in JavaScript.

-Get the latest version of Apache jena Fuseki for free at https://jena.apache.org/download/index.cgi.
-After successfully downloading the zip folder of apache jena fuseki unzip the downloaded folder.
-To run the server of apache jena fuski and it work correctly you need to configure the shiro.ini file available in folder `Apache_Jena_Fuseki=> run=> shiro.ini`.
-Open the file comment the 26 line where it restricted to localhost `/$/** = localhostFilter` just need to add `#` in start of this line and save the file.
-Now to run the apache server, you need to go to apache folder and run the batch file of apache-server.bat you will see a command prompt open and your server will be start on `localhost:3030` port.

-**The following demo2 for fuseki require a running fuseki instance on localhost at port 3030 for which you need to a create a dataset name Test on fuseki server for which you need to go `localhost:3030` click on manage datasets=>add new dataset**

-**This project is actively developed and maintained.**
-To discuss questions and suggestions with the enapso and GraphDB community, we'll be happy to meet you in our forum at https://www.innotrade.com/forum/.

 # Installation

 ```